 The French National Agency for Territorial Cohesion and Banque des Territoires have committed to rolling out 2,000 France Services counters to maintain and develop public services throughout France.

-Banque des Territoires will inject a €30 million budget, €17 million of which - i.e., more than half - will allow new France Services structures to be set up by 2022, in cooperation with La Poste Group, especially in the most fragile areas.
-GISÈLE ROSSAT-MIGNOD Banque des Territoires Network Director (Caisse des Dépôtis)
+Banque des Territoires will inject €30 million, €17 million of which - more than half - will allow new France Services structures to be set up by 2022, in cooperation with La Poste Group, especially in the most vulnerable areas.